 I am interested in our relationship to time, land, and loss.

-Using the framework of traditional Chinese landscape painting in a contemporary context, my work explores translucency and ancestral memory, image reproduction and degradation, and the land itself as something alive and prescient, capable of grief as much as we are capable of empathy.
+Using the framework of traditional Chinese landscape painting in a contemporary context, my work explores nostalgia and ancestral memory, image reproduction and degradation, and the land itself as something alive and prescient, capable of grief as much as we are capable of empathy.

 Contact